-While some plant foods contain vitamin B12, it is often in a form that the body cannot absorb efficiently, according to research published in 2013.
+While some plant foods contain vitamin B12, it is often in a form that the body cannot absorb efficiently, according to

 People who follow a plant-based diet can supplement their B12 intake by eating fortified foods, such as nutritional yeast products.

 Some medications can affect the body’s ability to digest vitamin B12, leading to a deficiency.

 PPIs prevent the stomach from producing acid, but the body needs acid to absorb vitamin B12.

 Some people appear to have enough vitamin B12 in their blood, but they do not have the proteins they need to transport it between cells.
 This means the body cannot use it effectively.

 They can develop neurological symptoms related to B12 deficiency.

 To assess for a vitamin B12 deficiency, a doctor will likely: